 - Identify the target population.
 Who is the specific population the outcome addresses? - Are realistic.
 Outcomes must be attainable.
-It is unrealistic to expect that all students will achieve perfect attendance for all activities.
-Unrealistic outcomes set the project up for failure and are "red-flags" for reviewers. - Are measurable.
+It is unrealistic to expect that all students will achieve 4.0 grade point averages.
+Unrealistic outcomes set your project up for failure and are "red-flags" for reviewers. - Are measurable.
 Outcomes must demonstrate clear achievement.
-A good outcome statement references easily-quantified indicators (e.g., absenteeism, grades, promotion rates). - Have deadlines.
+A good outcome statement references easily-quantified indicators (e.g., test scores, absenteeism, grades, promotion rates). - Have deadlines.
 All outcome statements specify by when they are to be achieved. - Reference state, local, or school-defined baseline data or standards.
 To determine if the goal is both reasonable and ambitious, include local baseline data for comparison.